About Lodge Hill

 Lodge Hill is not affiliated to any other charity or institution.

 President of the Trust is Col. Sir Brian Bartelott, Bt.
-OBE DL and our board of trustees.
+OBE DL.

 Our Trustees are: